boazbk/tcs/lec_03_computation.md

 We can implement computation using many other physical media, without any electronic, biological, or chemical components.
 Many suggestions for _mechanical_ computers have been put forward, going back at least to Gottfried Leibniz' computing machines from the 1670s and Charles Babbage's 1837 plan for a mechanical ["Analytical Engine"](https://en.wikipedia.org/wiki/Analytical_Engine).
 As one example, [marblefig](){.ref} shows a simple implementation of a NAND (negation of AND, see [nandsec](){.ref}) gate using marbles going through pipes.
 We represent a logical value in $\{0,1\}$ by a pair of pipes, such that there is a marble flowing through exactly one of the pipes.
 We call one of the pipes the "$0$ pipe" and the other the "$1$ pipe", and so the identity of the pipe containing the marble determines the logical value.
-A NAND gate  corresponds to a mechanical object with two pairs of incoming pipes and one pair of outgoing pipes, such that for every $a,b \in \{0,1\}$, if two marble are rolling toward the object in the $a$ pipe of the first pair and the $b$ pipe of the second pair, then a marble will roll out of the object in the $NAND(a,b)$-pipe of the outgoing pair.
+A NAND gate  corresponds to a mechanical object with two pairs of incoming pipes and one pair of outgoing pipes, such that for every $a,b \in \{0,1\}$, if two marbles are rolling toward the object in the $a$ pipe of the first pair and the $b$ pipe of the second pair, then a marble will roll out of the object in the $NAND(a,b)$-pipe of the outgoing pair.
 In fact, there is even a commercially-available educational game that uses marbles as a basis of computing, see [turingtumblefig](){.ref}.